joshua-bromley/website-jb/content/authors/admin/_index.md

 ---

 Joshua Bromley is totally an astrophysicist.
 Totally.
 He is actually is one.
 No Joke.
 And not just theoretically one, but really one.
-{style="text-align: justify;"}
+Also Josh stop procrastinating and finish this site, i'm immortalizing my dissapointment in a github commit - Bill {style="text-align: justify;"}